limengdu/Seeed_24GHz_Human_Static_Presence_Module_Lite/README.md

 ### Demo6: Direct connection to PC for data

-You can refer to this routine if you want to use an upper computer designed for radar, or if you want to use the serial software to get a complete data frame.
+You can refer to this routine if you want to use an upper computer designed for Sensor, or if you want to use the serial software to get a complete data frame.

-Connect the radar directly to the computer's usb port via a [**UART to USB** device](https://www.seeedstudio.com/USB-To-Uart-5V-p-1833.html?queryID=588a892811a774ad3005ea0d31427532&objectID=1111&indexName=bazaar_retailer_products).
+Connect the Sensor directly to the computer's usb port via a [**UART to USB** device](https://www.seeedstudio.com/USB-To-Uart-5V-p-1833.html?queryID=588a892811a774ad3005ea0d31427532&objectID=1111&indexName=bazaar_retailer_products).
 The wiring is shown in the table below.

 <table align="center">
 	<tr>